moorcode/algorithms-and-data-structures/role-playing-game/README.md

 77. What if the player doesn't have enough gold to buy health?
 You should use an `if` statement to check if the player has enough gold to buy health.
 Start by placing all of the code in your `buyHealth` function inside an `if` statement.
 For the `if` statement condition, check if `gold` is greater than or equal to `10`.

+78. Now when a player tries to buy health, it will only work if they have enough money.
+If they do not, nothing will happen.
+Add an `else` statement where you can put code to run if a player does not have enough money.